 Autumn is the perfect time of year at Arlington, the leaves are filling the grounds with colour, the light is fading earlier in the evening, and October half-term is jam packed with fun.
 Whether you like to celebrate the harvest, have a go at some Hallowe'en crafts or dare yourself to walk the grounds at night, there’s something to suit everyone.

-Enjoy the best of the season with a magnificent display of crops from the kitchen garden, recipe suggestions, hints for storage and family activities.
+A weekend dedicated to Arlington’s autumnal seasonal produce.
+With a magnificent display of crops from the walled kitchen garden, apple tasting, recipe suggestions and family activities.
+Donations welcome.

 Rag rug drop-in workshop

 Local artist Deborah Hastings will be showing how to make beautiful creations from recycled scraps of material.
 Find out the basics for free, or make one of her fun designs to take home such as a red squirrel or Jacob sheep. £3

 Make some spooky Halloween crafts.
 Bring your imagination and we'll supply the materils.
 Crafts are different each day and donations for materials are welcome.
 Children must be supervised at all times by an adult.